Check-Up and Cleaning

 During a regular check-up your dentist will use several methods to thoroughly examine your teeth, checking for decay, gum disease, fractures, or any other potential complications.
 You will also receive professional teeth cleaning to polish and brighten your smile while removing any plaque buildup.

 “We just started coming here to Sunrise Family Dentistry and we have had a great experience from the start.
-Jasmine scheduled us quickly and received us with a friendly smile.
+Stephanie scheduled us quickly and received us with a friendly smile.
 My kids thought we had met befrore because of my comfort level.
 They were surprised it was my first time here too.
 They also mentioned that they enjoyed their appointments and that everyone was friendly.” -The Spencer family

 During the visual examination your dentist will be thoroughly scanning the surface of your teeth, checking for decay, cracks, and other tell-tale signs that may be indicative of a more serious problem: